IAFLL Officers and the Executive Committee and Regional Representatives

 - Facilitating membership payments and payments of invoices, and disbursing funds on behalf of the Association when necessary.

-The Ordinary Members are charged with assisting the Executive Committee in their decisions.
+The Members-at-Large are charged with assisting the Executive Committee in their decisions.
 Included in this role is:

 - Attending regular online or offline meetings as organised by the President;